MagnuSiwy/dotfilesQtile/README.md

  - MIDDLE: Workspaces
  - RIGHT: System Tray, Sound, Bluetooth, WiFi, Battery, Clock

 The sound widget opens the _pavucontrol_ app on mouse right click.
 You can change the volume with mouse scroll and mute the sound with left click.
 WiFi and bluetooth widgets work similarly.
 The first one opens _nm-connectino-editor_ on right click and the second one opens _blueman-manager_ on left click.
+Also calendar widget opens _calcurse_ and checkupdates widget opens your terminal with _checkupdates_ program.

+There are three widgets that open popups from _qtile-extras_.
+PowerMenu opens power menu, bluetooth widgets opens a popup with some options and devices, battery widget open brightness options **(Beware that you might have to change one variable in brightness.sh or monitors.sh scripts - Instructions can be found in the files)**.

-Terminal used is Kitty but can be changed to anything else thanks to qtile's guess_terminal().
+The terminal I'm using is Kitty but it can be changed to anything else thanks to qtile's guess_terminal().
+Not all of the widgets and keybinds might work properly since kitty might have some specific options/arguments used in the config.

 Hope you like it as a base for your own rice or even as a ready to go config.
-I'm definitely going to update this config since Xorg is the only option for nvidia laptop gaming now and qtile seems to be a really nice WM
+I'm trying to update this config regularly since Xorg is the only option that works properly with nvidia laptops for gaming right now.

 # Themes used: